vladsaveliev/sequana/doc/userguide.rst

 The Python example about the coverage is actually quite useful.
 We therefore decided to provide a standalone application.
-There are otherstandalone applications listed in :ref:`applications` section.
+There are other standalone applications listed in :ref:`applications` section.

 The one related to the coverage example shown above is named